Embird Embroidery Software

 5. Choose .EEF file and open it

-8 - Embird will open this workspace project file and it will restore the state of work area - there are two objects, and some of the stitches in object no. 2 are selected (Picture No. 6).
+8 - Embird will open this workspace project file and restore the state of the work area; there are two objects, and some of the stitches in object no. 2 are selected (Picture No. 6).

 6. Continue editing

-9 - Now you can continue with editing, e.g. you can click "Edit > Split" menu to separate the selected stitches in object no. 2.
+9 - Now you can continue with editing; for example, you can click the "Edit > Split" menu to separate the selected stitches in object no. 2.

 Back to Embird Tutorial Contents